LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-classes/model-class.rst

       }
    }

-Now that our data is object-oriented, it's quick and easy to add a new property affiliated with an event.
-If after this, we decide to add properties, such as ``Date`` or ``Location``, we can simply follow the pattern established.
+Now that our data is object-oriented, it’s quick and easy to add a new property affiliated with an event.
-Before, with events stored as key-value pairs in a dictionary, we would have had more changes to make in order to add other information fields to the shape of the data.
+If we decide to add properties, such as ``Date`` or ``Location``, we can follow the pattern established.
+Think about when we stored events as key-value pairs.
+At that stage, more significant changes were necessary to add fields.

 In the ``Views`` folder, the ``Events/Add.cshtml`` template still uses a ``desc`` field so we don't need to update this view.
 We do, however, need to do into ``Events/Index.cshtml`` to add the table data for an event's description.